Hunting License Cost Calculator

 - Species-specific tags — Additional permits for big game (deer, elk, bear), turkey, and small game.
 Some tags are available over-the-counter while others require a draw application.

-- Federal Duck Stamp — A $25 stamp required for all waterfowl hunters age 16 and older, administered by the U.S. Fish and Wildlife Service.
-E-stamps cost $29 including the processing fee.
+- Federal Duck Stamp — Required for migratory waterfowl hunters age 16 and older, administered by the U.S. Fish and Wildlife Service.
+State portals and E-Stamp vendors may add processing or issuing fees.

-- State waterfowl stamps — Many states require their own waterfowl stamp in addition to the federal stamp, typically $5-$15.
+- State waterfowl stamps — Many states require their own waterfowl, habitat, or migratory-bird item in addition to federal proof.

 - Endorsements — Archery, muzzleloader, and migratory bird endorsements that some states require for specific hunting methods.

-- Hunter education — Course fees for first-time hunters, if applicable.
+- Hunter education — Course or apprentice-path checks for first-time hunters, if applicable.

 Results also account for special pricing available to youth, seniors, military personnel, and disabled veterans where documented by state agencies.